Clinical Laboratory Sciences, Bachelor of Science

 The Profession of Clinical Laboratory Sciences

-The Clinical Laboratory Sciences program of St. John’s University is influenced by a Christian Philosophy of Education with service to God and mankind as its highest goal.
+The clinical laboratory sciences program at St. John’s University is influenced by a Christian philosophy of education, with service to God and mankind as its highest goal.
 The inherent concepts of this philosophy recognize the human dignity of man and his ultimate goal.
-We dedicate ourselves to acquire the knowledge and skills in our field of Clinical Laboratory Sciences that would best benefit our fellow man.
+We dedicate ourselves to acquire the knowledge and skills in the field of clinical laboratory sciences that would best benefit our fellow man.
 We will act at all times in a truly professional manner, serving human needs and maintaining strictest confidence in patient matters.

 Technical Standards for Admission and Retention

-For admission to the professional phase of St. John's University Program of Clinical Laboratory Sciences, the prospective student must be familiar with the role and function of a clinical laboratory technologist and be able to match personal attributes with those required for practice.
+For admission to the professional phase of St. John's University Program of Clinical Laboratory Sciences, the prospective student must be familiar with the role and function of a clinical laboratory technologist.
+Applicants must be able to match personal attributes with those required for practice.

 - Must demonstrate academic achievement by maintaining a GPA of 2.3 or greater overall as well as in all pre-clinical courses (science and math)